File IQ Version 10.3+ - Sizing UI

 If the value is false, the remainder of this section can be skipped.

-From the Backup Period drop-down menu, select the frequency at which backups are to be done (Daily or Weekly).
+From the Backup Period drop-down menu, select the backup frequency (Daily or Weekly).

 For Backups to Preserve, enter the number of backups to maintain in Cloud Storage.